 It certainly makes sense to take more magnesium if your deficiency is the root cause of your sleeping issues.
 Studies have found that you can fall asleep faster if you take up to 720 mg of magnesium supplements for about eight weeks.
 Other studies have discovered similar outcomes.
 For instance, older adults may fall asleep and sleep longer by taking magnesium supplements.

 Magnesium glycinate is a highly effective supplement for improving sleep quality.
 This easily absorbed form of magnesium enhances GABA function, promoting relaxation and reducing anxiety.
 It also plays a vital role in melatonin production, regulating the sleep-wake cycle.
 Regular supplementation has been associated with improved sleep onset, duration, and overall quality.

 may reduce Your Blood Pressure

 High blood pressure is bad news for anyone.
 It can cause aneurysms, strokes, and heart attacks.
 Therefore, you should tackle this condition aggressively if you have it.
 Magnesium supplements can help you fight hypertension.
 Research reveals that individuals see notable improvements when taking this supplement.
 For example, a review of 34 studies concluded that your systolic and diastolic blood pressure could reduce if you take 350mg of magnesium for about three months.

 Great For Blood Sugar Management

 Many experts generally consider magnesium supplements safe.
-However, always check with your doctor before taking them if you have a medical condition.
-Also, this mineral may be unsafe if you’re on antibiotics, heart medications, or diuretics.
-You can also become nauseous and get diarrhoea from taking large doses of magnesium supplements - so consider yourself warned.
+However, it's always best to check with your GP before taking, so that they can give you personalised advice on dosage and suitability, especially if you have a medical condition.
+This mineral may be unsafe if you’re on antibiotics, heart medications, or diuretics.
+You can also become nauseous and get diarrhoea from taking large doses of magnesium supplements.